Driving as an expat – can I use my UK license abroad?

 DRIVING IN QATAR

 Expats who have residency permits can drive for up to 12 months on a UK license in Qatar with no need for any further tests.
-You will need to apply for an International Driving Permit however which can be done at a Post Office which offers this service.
-You can use the branch finder and use the filter option to see which is your closest branch offering this service by clicking here.
+You will need to apply for an International Driving Permit however which can be done at any Post Office which offers this service.
+Just advise a member of staff that you with to use you UK license abroad and they will provide the form, you can use the branch finder and use the filter option to see which is your closest branch offering this service by clicking here.
 This is valid for your full 12 months in Qatar and you can’t apply more than 3 months before you travel and intend to use the IDP.
 For the Post Office to issue your document, you must present:

 - A completed IDP form available here